pairwise-tech/pairwise/README.md

 ## ✈️ Production

-The Pairwise landing page is deployed using [ZEIT Now](https://zeit.co/), the client workspace is deployed using [Netlify](https://www.netlify.com/) and the backend server is deployed using [Google Cloud Run](https://cloud.google.com/run), which provides a full managed cloud platform automatic auto-scaling.
-Updates are shipped continuously by commits to the `master` branch.
+The client workspace is deployed using [Netlify](https://www.netlify.com/) and the backend server is deployed using [Google Cloud Run](https://cloud.google.com/run), which should provide generous scaling benefits.
+Updates are shipped continuously by commits to the `master` branch, and configured in the `deploy-production.yml` GitHub Actions workflow file.
+Some additional services are deployed separately and managed in other `pairwise/` repositories.
 You can simulate the production backend deployment locally by running the following commands:

 ```bash
 # Build the production server container